 The following 7 tips will help you to extend the life of your hot tub cover:

-#1 Cleaning - it is very important to regularly clean your hot tub cover.
+- Cleaning - it is very important to regularly clean your hot tub cover.
 In order to protect the vinyl from wear do not use any detergent based soaps, alcohol products, dishwashing soaps, or any cleaning products containing bleach.
-It is best to use the products recommend by the hot tub cover manufacturer or simply use water and some elbow grease.
+It is best to use the products recommended by the hot tub cover manufacturer or simply use water and some elbow grease.

-#3 Preventing mold - Exposed to the elements, hot tub covers are susceptible to mold growth.
-Most quality covers are already treated with a anti-mold agent, however you may need to apply additional protection depending upon your environment.
+- Preventing mold - Exposed to the elements, hot tub covers are susceptible to mold growth.
+Most quality covers are already treated with an anti-mold agent, however you may need to apply additional protection depending upon your environment.
 Consult your hot tub cover manufacturer for specific products to use on your hot tub cover.

 - Use protection - apply a quality UV vinyl protection to your hot tub cover three to four times a year to help protect it from the harmful effects of exposure to the sun, such as drying and cracking.
 It is recommended to consult the manufacturer for suggested products to use.